jakeajames/yalu102-space/README.md

 NOTE from the developer: If you think it may contain malware feel free to check the source code.
 The purpose of this is to make things easier for newbies (the new options - More for the Reinstall Cydia option.
 There are people who don't know what SSH means and don't have iFile, Filza or AFC2.
 This can save jailbreaks.
 Trust me).
 If you still think this is unsafe then don't use it.
 At least don't tell other people to do so.
 Let them make their decision.

+NOTE 2: IOKit is not included on the source because I don't wanna deal with the mods of r/jailbreak or any other stuff like that.
+Let's keep things clean.
+To add IOKit simply find the headers and put them inside the yalujb folder